FourierFlows/GeophysicalFlows.jl/docs/src/modules/multilayerqg.md

 which in turn calls [`calcN_advection!`](@ref GeophysicalFlows.MultiLayerQG.calcN_advection!)
 and [`addforcing!`](@ref GeophysicalFlows.MultiLayerQG.addforcing!).

-!!! tip "Linearized MultiLayerQG dynamics "
+!!! tip "Linearized MultiLayerQG dynamics"
     The `MultiLayerQG` module includes also a linearized version of the dynamics about a base flow ``U_j(y)``, ``j = 1, \dots, n``; see [`LinearEquation`](@ref GeophysicalFlows.MultiLayerQG.LinearEquation), [`calcNlinear!`](@ref GeophysicalFlows.MultiLayerQG.calcNlinear!), and